rclone/rclone/docs/content/docs.md

 `--metadata-set key=value` flag when the object is first uploaded.
 This flag can be repeated as many times as necessary.

+The [--metadata-mapper](#metadata-mapper) flag can be used to pass the name of a program in which can transform metadata when it is being copied from source to destination.

 ### Types of metadata

 Metadata is divided into two type.
 System metadata and User metadata.